ArnaudBuchholz/gpf-js/CODESTYLE.md

 enough).
 Within a class declaration (leveraging gpf.define), members visibility is based on public / private / protected modifiers.

+*The following part will be reviewed*

-Documentation is based on [jsduck](https://github.com/senchalabs/jsduck) tags.
+Documentation is based on [jsdoc](https://github.com/senchalabs/jsduck) tags.

 In particular: